The Man Who Built a Stone Castle Alone in 1930, and We Still Cannot Explain How

 The Mystery Begins with a Heartbreak

-Edward Leedskalnin, a Latvian immigrant, reached America after a sudden and life-changing event in his homeland.
-In Latvia, he had been engaged to a young woman he affectionately called his “Sweet Sixteen,” who was ten years younger than him.
-Their wedding day drew near, and the future seemed certain.
+Edward Leedskalnin, a Latvian immigrant, arrived in America after a sudden turn of fate at home.
+In Latvia, he had been engaged to a girl he called his “Sweet Sixteen,” ten years younger than him.
+The wedding was planned, the future seemed certain, and then, only days before the ceremony, she ended the engagement.

 The Coral Castle in Homestead, Florida is listed on the U.S. National Register of Historic Places.